The Story of UB Global from 1855 to the Present.

 - Nicaragua supervises the churches in Costa Rica.

 - Sierra Leone overseas a group of churches in Liberia and a church of West African immigrants in Germany.

-Prior to 2001, nearly all United Brethren work worldwide was considered to be under the authority of the Department of Missions and the United States headquarters in Huntington, Ind.
+Prior to 2001, nearly all United Brethren work worldwide was considered to be under the authority of the Department of Missions and the United States headquarters in Huntington, Indiana.
 This pattern ended in 2001 with the establishment of a truly international structure.